 Japan-Australia Foreign Ministers’ Telephone Talk

-On September 17, commencing at after 4:00 p.m. for approximately 20 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a telephone talk with Senator the Hon.
+On June 5, commencing at 1:30 p.m. for approximately 30 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a telephone talk with Senator the Hon.
 Marise Payne, Minister for Foreign Affairs of the Commonwealth of Australia.
 The overview is as follows.